-- Verified completion of a degree on the STEM Designated Degree Program List (pdf), completed either at William & Mary, or at another U.S. institution that is accredited and SEVP-certified.
-The CIP code which determines degree eligibility is on page 1 of the I-20, next to the major.
+- Completed a degree on the STEM Designated Degree Program List, completed either at William & Mary, or at another U.S. institution that is accredited and SEVP-certified.

 - Applied Science